One Morning Near Troodos: Production

 The play had been performed on Melbourne radio in 1957 and repeated in 1959.

-It was rehearsed and filmed at ABC's studios at Rippon Lea.
+It was rehearsed and filmed at ABC's studios at Ripponlea.
 There was some location filming on Melbourne streets.
 It had a cast of fifteen.

 A segment of the script was published in The Age as an example of TV scripts.
 The article said that Australian writers were typically paid between £60-£80 a script.

 Alexandra Atanassious was the Greek text adviser.